pcotret/pcotret.github.io/simulide/index.md

 ![mcu](../img/simulide-img8.jpg)

-## Alaternative compiler configuration
+## Alternative compiler configuration

 Sometimes, compiler settings are a bit painful.
-It amy be easier to compile the binary in the default Arduino IDE and export the HEX file to be loaded in the simulator.
+It may be easier to compile the binary in the default Arduino IDE and export the HEX file to be loaded in the simulator.

 - Compile the binary in the Arduino editor.
 Then click on `Sketch => Export compiled binary`.
-- Then, right click on the Arduino and select `Load firmware` and look for the `*.hex` file just compiled close to the Arduino project file.
+- Then, right click on the Arduino in SimulIDE and select `Load firmware` and look for the `*.hex` file just compiled close to the Arduino project file.